Real-device automation

 How does ShadowPhone do real-device automation?

-ShadowPhone connects to Google Pixel phones running GrapheneOS via USB.
-The desktop Executor sends ADB commands to the actual phone hardware, while the cloud Brain handles scheduling and targeting logic.
-All Instagram interactions execute on the real device with authentic mobile fingerprints.
+ShadowPhone connects to supported Google Pixel phones running GrapheneOS via USB.
+The desktop Executor sends ADB commands to the phone, while the cloud Brain handles scheduling and targeting logic.
+Instagram interactions execute through the installed app on that physical device.

 Do I need special phones for real-device automation with ShadowPhone?